You are here

 Arriving at the Museum

-Please enter the Museum through the Group Entrance doors on the north side of the building for sign in.
-Signage will direct you to this door.
+Please enter the Museum through the Group Entrance doors on the north side of the building for check in.
 We recommend dropping off your sleepover gear in the turnaround near the Group Entrance and then parking your car in the Museum lot.
 Parking in the turnaround is not permitted.
 We have many exciting activities planned for the evening.
-Please be sure to give yourself enough time to park and sign in so you don’t miss any of them.
+Please be sure to give yourself enough time to park and check in so you don’t miss any of them.

 We will provide peanut-free and dairy-free options for both our evening snack and breakfast.
 If a member of your party has special needs, dietary or other, please contact the Shelli Campbell, Youth and Family Programs Coordinator, at least one week in advance of the event at firstname.lastname@example.org or (801) 585-3948.